 While working on her Masters Degree in Dance (1986-1989) at the University of Oregon in Eugene, Jean began to tap again in earnest with the late, great Janet Descutner.
 Along with Janet and Deborah Miller, Jean was a founding member of the Northwest Tap Consort in 1990, and performed with the company until 1992.
 As a Non-Tenure Track Faculty in the University of Oregon Department of Dance from 1995-2017, Jean taught all levels of tap dance, modern dance, Yoga for Dancers and Looking at Dance.
 She is also a yoga instructor at Eugene Yoga and the Downtown Athletic Club, and a Certified Gyrotonic Trainer.
-In addition to teaching tap dance at Rebelle Movement, Jean also teaches at Xcape Dance Academy, and the Shedd Institute of the Arts, where she has contributed tap choreography for the Shedd Institute’s musical theatre productions.
+In addition to teaching tap dance at Rebelle Movement, Jean also teaches at the Shedd Institute of the Arts, where she has contributed tap choreography for the Shedd Institute’s musical theatre productions.

 Current tap inspirations are Savion “The Man” Glover, Sarah Reich, Brenda Bufalino, Jessie Sawyers, Gregory Hines, and Chloe and Maud Arnold.

 Kendra Lady started dancing at age 8, and has trained in studios in Oregon, Virginia, and Illinois.
 She attended Von Heidecke’s School of Dance for three years in Naperville, Illinois, where she studied Balanchine and Vaganova techniques under the instruction of Kenneth Von Heidecke.
 In 2014, she transferred to the University of Oregon to major in dance.
 At the U of O she studied modern, ballet, jazz, improvisation, and West African dance.
 She was a part of Dema, a West African dance performing ensemble led by Habib Iddrisu, for three years, and performed in several modern dance concerts.
 She also attended summer intensives with the San Francisco Conservatory of Dance, Bates Dance Festival, and the American Dance Festival.
 Kendra graduated from the U of O in June 2017 with a BA in dance and earned the Outstanding Dance Major award.
-She currently teaches dance classes at Xcape Dance Academy, performs with Lou Moulder’s Rebelle Ballet troupe, and is a member of the Fermata Ballet Collective.
+She currently teaches dance classes at Xcape Dance Academy, performs with Lou Moulder’s Rebelle Ballet & Chelsea Godon's Rebelle Burlesque troupes, and is a performer and member of the Fermata Ballet Collective.